TheMetaCloudService/MetaCloud/README.md

 </p>

 ## Requirements
+minimal requirements:
 * Java 17
- * Linux/Windows server with a minimum of 3GB Memory and 3 vCores
+ * Linux/Windows server with a minimum of 3GB Memory and 2 vCores
+ * Internet connection

+ recommended requirements:
+ * Java 17
+ * Linux/Windows server with a minimum of 8GB Memory and 4 vCores
  * Internet connection

 ## Installation